The Silky Pug is the perfect example of a designer hybrid breed of dog, which is something that has become more popular in recent decades.

 The Silky Pug’s Diet

 With the Silky Pug, they are hardly known as big eaters.
-In fact, you are only looking at around one cup of food in a single day with this being split between two different meals.
+You are only looking at around one cup of food in a single day with this being split between two different meals.

 Even though their diet is not big, it does also mean that there is limited space for errors, so you must be on top of it all right from the outset.